Customise:

 A weapon with this special property can fire in an arc adjacent to the one in which it was installed with a –2 penalty.
 A broad arc weapon can fire at only one target at a time.

-Computer countermeasure: Firewall
+Computer countermeasure: Wipe

 Computer countermeasure: Feedback